serokell/blog-posts/existential-vs-universal-quantification/article.md

 ```

 Quite long, right?
-However, this can be simplified with explicit `forall`:
+However, this can be simplified with an explicit `forall`:

 ```haskell
 veryLongFunction :: forall j a b c d e f g h i. a -> b -> c -> d -> e -> f -> g -> h -> i -> j